Lemon Shark: Nature’s “Yellow” Coastal Predator

 When is the lemon shark mating season?

-The mating season for lemon sharks occurs during spring through summer in different population areas.
+The mating season for lemon sharks occurs in spring and summer across different population areas.
 Research indicates that specific areas experience their highest mating season during late January through April.

 The gestation period in specific populations does not begin until one year after birth, before the start of their next pregnancy cycle.
 The lifespan of female sharks lasts between 10 and 12 months before they deliver their young.

-Female lemon sharks choose to deliver their young in the exact birth locations where they were born, which scientists call natal philopatry.
+• Female lemon sharks deliver their young at the exact birth locations where they were born, a behaviour scientists call natal philopatry.

-The protected nursery areas of mangroves and shallow waters provide shelter for pups who stay there for 2 to 3 years before becoming less susceptible to predators.
+• The protected mangrove and shallow-water nursery areas provide shelter for pups, who stay there for 2 to 3 years before becoming less susceptible to predators.

 Social and Behaviour

-Lemon sharks demonstrate social behaviour because they choose to spend time with particular members of their group.
+Lemon sharks exhibit social behaviour by choosing to spend time with particular members of their group.

 The environmental requirements of Lemon Sharks determine their survival success in their natural habitat.
 The type of habitat they need determines their survival success.
 The survival of juvenile sharks depends heavily on the preservation of mangrove habitats, lagoons, and shallow coastal areas.
 The specific location of their home range makes local fishing activities and habitat destruction extremely detrimental to their population numbers.